Futures for Ephemeral Design

 Let us imagine one axis that has “form” on one extreme and a “social” impact on the other.
 Put one post-it note where you would position your design practice on the vertical axis, in the short-term with regards to “form” or “social” focus?
 Write your name on it.
 Let us imagine you have a long design career.
 Where would you position yourself in the long-term, say year 2050, with regards to “form” or “social”?

-Link to Muraly for your two post-it notes.
+Click Link to Muraly to add your two post-it notes.

-Screenshot of “What kind of designer do you want to become?” exercise.
+Screenshot of “What kind of designer do you want to become from 2022?” exercise.

 (3) POLAK game